 It is intended that the WNO discharges will be consented on a wastewater treatment plant (WWTP) catchment basis e.g., Seaview WWTP (Upper Hutt City Council, Hutt City Council) Porirua WWTP (Porirua City Council and the northern part of Wellington City) and the Moa Point and Western WWTPs (Wellington City).
 A total of three catchment wide WNO discharge consents will be sought by Wellington Water.

-This application is for a catchment wide WNO consent for the Hutt Valley and Wainuiomata wastewater networks which comprise the catchment serviced by the Seaview WWTP.
+This application is for a catchment wide WNO consent for the Wellington wastewater network and for replacement consents for the two wet weather overflow discharges at the Western WWTP.

 1.2 BENEFITS